 Note: This is different from the “meet an astronaut” opportunity, which costs additional money and gives you one-on-one time with him or her.

 They have a couple of IMAX movies; we saw one about people whose job it is to hunt for asteroids in space to make sure they aren’t on a collision course with earth.
+It was educational but the special effects pulled you in.

 Lunch & shopping at Cape Kennedy

-There are hot dots, DOTS ice cream and popcorn to be had around the complex.
-But just one café if you want a real lunch.
 Teen Traveler has really good macaroni & cheese with bacon added.
-Rich and I shared a decent Cuban sandwich and a lively salad.
-They also had good brownies and warm cookies..
-Nothing is close enough to leave for lunch and come back so if you don’t want to deal with the café it’s BYO.
+Rich and I shared a respectable Cuban sandwich and a lively salad.
+They also had good brownies and warm cookies.
+Nothing is close enough to leave for lunch and come back, so if you don’t want to deal with the café it’s BYO.

 Tip: The gift shop in the Apollo Center has items that are unique to the Apollo mission and not sold in the main gift shop.
 So if a T-shirt or other Apollo souvenir strikes your fancy, buy it here.
 We put off buying a cute Snoopy t-shirt because we didn’t want to carry it all day and then couldn’t find it later on.